Mix Tank Inspection Made Easy with Zenith

-This type of inspection is exactly what the cutting-edge tool, Zenith, has been designed for.
+This type of inspection is exactly what the cutting-edge tool, the Zenith 4K Vertical Inspection Pan Tilt Zoom Camera, has been designed for.
 Its construction means that Zenith can be optimised to overcome virtually any enclosed space configuration.

 Zenith is a stabilised camera unit that hangs from a tripod.
 The entry point to the confined space can be either directly below or offset, thanks to the unique design.
 In this case, while the entry point was relatively simple, the requirement to inspect beneath the agitator blades warranted some of Zenith’s more bespoke advantages.